SmallDumplings/Yandex_lyceum/README.md

-This repository was creating for solving task in Yandex Lyceum
+This repository was created for solving task in Yandex Lyceum